Frequently asked questions relating to Mortgage Express (No 2) transfer of equity

 Has one of the registered proprietors died?
-If so please provide us with a copy of the Death Certificate, Probate and a copy of the Will.
+If so please supply us with a copy of the Death Certificate, Probate and a copy of the Will.

-Important warnings to consider in further to the above Mortgage Express (No 2) transfer of equity Questions and Answers :
+Caveats to be read in conjunction with the above Mortgage Express (No 2) transfer of equity Info :

 There may be various tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Mortgage Express (No 2) conveyancing panel and accountant before transferring equity.

-If your property is leasehold, provisions in the lease may have a requirement for notices to be served and that you obtain the consent of the landlord.
-If such terms are not adhered to you may be in breach of the lease.
-This could potentially result in the freeholder taking enforcement action against you.
+Should the tenure of your property be leasehold, provisions in the lease may require that you have a license to do so from the landlord.
+If such terms are not adhered to you may be in violation of the lease.
+This could trigger the freeholder taking enforcement action against you.

 If the transfer of equity is made as a result of an Order of the Court, then Insolvency Indemnity Insurance is not required.
 In other situations, where a property is being transferred at less than market value between joint owners, an Insolvency Act Indemnity Insurance policy may be required.
 This is something that that your conveyancing solicitor will check with Mortgage Express (No 2) This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
 If this happens, it could affect your lender or a future buyer from you as they would lose the property and the lender may not get back